Join us for a one-of-a-kind evening inside the hangar of the Commemorative Air Force High Sierra Squadron at the Reno Stead Airport.

 A unique setting inside an active aviation hangar

-A creative, social atmosphere with like-minded people
+A creative, social atmosphere

 A meaningful way to contribute to preserving living history